sthaha/sthaha.github.io/_posts/2016-12-06-git-aliases.markdown

 layout: post
 title:  "Git: handling whitespace changes"
 date:   2016-12-06 17:59:36
-categories: jekyll update
+categories: git notes
 ---
-Some of the git aliases that I frequently use and that other find useful are below.
+Some of the git aliases that I frequently use to handle whitespace changes are below.

 ### Add everything but the whitespace changes ###